Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### OLEG-ZKP

-OLEG-ZKP stands for “Ring Linear-Equation Generalized Zero Knowledge Proof”.
+OLEG-ZKP is an acronym for “Ring Linear-Equation Generalized Zero Knowledge Proof” (“O” stands for “ring”).
 `OLEG-ZKP({x,y,z...}, (s1 OR s2 OR s3 OR...)` a non-interactive proof of knowledge
 of secrets `x,y,z...` that statisfy one of statements `s1,s2,s3...` in zero-knowledge.